 Understanding the technology that powers cryptocurrencies can be difficult, especially if you are a beginner.
 So let’s get down to the basics of blockchain and cryptocurrencies first, before diving deep into all things Algorand.
 Here are some key terms you need to be aware of:

-• Gas Fees: Public blockchains are operated by a decentralized and distributed network of nodes called miners or validators who process, validate and confirm transactions.
-Whenever a user initiates a transaction on a public blockchain, they have to pay a transaction fee which is also known as “gas fees”.
+• Gas Fees: Public blockchains are operated by a decentralized and distributed network of nodes called miners or validators who process, validate, and confirm transactions.
+Whenever a user initiates a transaction on a public blockchain, they have to pay a transaction fee, which is also known as “gas fees”.
 This fee goes directly to the validators.

 • Native Token: A native token is a cryptocurrency that is used to pay for the gas fees on a blockchain network.

-• Proof of Stake (PoS) Consensus Mechanism: PoS is a type of consensus protocol where a network participant has to deposit and lock up a certain amount of cryptocurrency as collateral to qualify as a validator.
+• Proof-of-Stake (PoS) Consensus Mechanism: PoS is a type of consensus protocol where a network participant has to deposit and lock up a certain amount of cryptocurrency as collateral to qualify as a validator.

 • Staking: Staking is the process of locking up a certain amount of cryptocurrency to support the operations of a blockchain network.
 This could be either validating transactions or securing the network.
 In return, the delegators or validators receive rewards in the form of additional cryptos.